What is EMDR

 “EMDR is an evidence-based psychotherapy for Posttraumatic Stress Disorder (PTSD).
 In addition, successful outcomes are well-documented in the literature for EMDR treatment of other psychiatric disorders, mental health problems, and somatic symptoms.

-I’ve found EMDR to be a useful tool in working with many people who have either experienced specific traumas, or who need help resolving long-standing issues related to negative beliefs about themselves.
-It’s a more structured technique than I generally otherwise utilize with my clients but I’ve found it to produce quick, impressive results for most of my clients.
+I’ve found EMDR to be a useful tool for people who have experienced specific traumas or who want to work through long-standing negative beliefs about themselves.
+It’s more structured than the approach I typically use in therapy, but it can produce quick, meaningful results for many clients.